girlbytesback/girlbytesback/README.md

 an app that digitizes my wardrobe to explore ML concepts hands-on. currently it extracts dominant colors from clothing photos and matches them to curated palettes using perceptual color science (CIELAB, ΔE2000). evals, embeddings, and RAG are on the roadmap - work in progress.

 **🎨 other interests:**
-recently i've been playing arounf with creative coding in p5.js and learning touch designer (generative visuals and interactive sketches) and am also drawn to hardware, cyberdecks, and physical computing!
+recently i've been playing around with creative coding in p5.js and learning touch designer (generative visuals and interactive sketches) and am also drawn to hardware, cyberdecks, and physical computing!

 **📫 reach out to me!**
 [email:](mailto:sharifisophia@gmail.com) · [linkedin:](https://www.linkedin.com/in/sophiasharifi/)